lowkeyarhan/IMDB-clone/README.md

 - YouTube-style ads (max **15 seconds**) will be added at the **start and end** of each movie—no mid-roll interruptions.

-3. **Watch History & Recommendations**

-- Save your watch history
-- Receive intelligent movie recommendations based on your viewing patterns

----

-## 🚫 Confidential Access

-The website is currently shared **only with a closed group of people** for internal testing.
-**Do not share the link or access with anyone else.**
-Your feedback is crucial in building a refined and safe user experience.

 ---

 ## 📩 Feedback & Suggestions